Here you can find answers to some frequently asked questions.

 Does Coastal Carolina University offer conditional admission?

-Yes, CCU offers conditional admission to undergraduate and graduate students who met academic coursework requirements, but do not yet meet English Proficiency requirements.
-This conditional admissions affords applicants ONE YEAR to meet and submit their English Proficiency documents to the Interational Recruitment and Admissions office.
+Yes, CCU offers conditional admission to undergraduate and graduate students who meet academic coursework requirements, but do not yet meet English Proficiency requirements.
+This conditional admissions affords applicants ONE YEAR to submit their English Proficiency documentation to the Interational Recruitment and Admissions office for consideration of full admission.

 What are the English Proficiency requirements for admission?

-The list of all tests or circumstances satisfying English Proficiency for admission purposes can be found here: English Language Proficiency Exemptions.
+The list of all tests or circumstances satisfying English Proficiency for admission purposes can be found at English Language Proficiency Exemptions.

 Are international applicants required to take the SAT or ACT?

-International high school applicants who graduate from an official native English-speaking country OR attend at least 2 years at an US High School are required to take the SAT or ACT.
+Only international high school applicants who graduate from an official, native English-speaking country OR attend at least 2 years at a high school in the US are required to take the SAT or ACT.
 Submitting these official test scores also allow the applicants to be reviewed for merit based scholarships.

 What is Coastal Carolina University's Institutional Codes for submitting test scores?

 The institutional code for TOEFL and SAT is 5837.
 The institutional code for ACT is 3843.
-There is no institutional code for IELTS.
-Applicants request that IELTS scores be sent to Coastal Carolina University at the time the test is taken.
+There is no institutional code for IELTS or Duolingo.
+Applicants should request that scores be sent to Coastal Carolina University at the time the test is taken.

 Will Coastal Carolina University accept a GED in place of a high school diploma or degree?

 Yes, Coastal Carolina University will accept a General Educational Development (GED) test in place of a high school diploma for admissions purposes.
-However, at this time, Coastal Carolina University only accepts the U.S. version of the GED and the official test score must be sent directly to the Office of International Recruitment and Admissions.
+The official test score must be sent directly to the Office of International Recruitment and Admissions.

 What is considered an official transcript?

-An official transcript is one that has a school seal, contains all of the relevant academic information of an applicant, and is uploaded to the appropriate web page portal or mailed DIRECTLY BY THE SCHOOL OR INSTITUTION to Coastal Carolina University.
+An official transcript is one that has a school seal, contains all of the relevant academic information of an applicant, and is uploaded HERE or mailed DIRECTLY BY THE SCHOOL OR INSTITUTION to Coastal Carolina University.
 Photocopies of transcripts are NOT official.
 Transcripts sent by the student or any other person are NOT official.
 Learn more.

 Do application materials need to be translated?

-Yes, you must provide an official English translation in addition to the original transcript for any document not in English.
-Translations should be sent directly to Coastal Carolina University by the school or service providing the translation.
+Yes, you must provide both an original transcript AND an official English translation for any document not in English.
+Translations should be sent directly to Coastal Carolina University by the school or service providing the translation via regular mail OR uploaded HERE.

 Do transcripts need to be evaluated?